cosmic-frey/HackSussex-2025/README-BLOG.md

 ## Use of AI:
 AI is a great tool for learning, and helps to streamline a project under time pressure.
-I am very open about my use of AI as a learning tool, and AI helped me a lot over the past month in familiarising myself with Javascript.
+I am very open about my use of AI as a learning tool, and AI has helped me a lot over the past month in order to familiarise myself with Javascript (during my first online hackathon project).

 ### What AI was helpful for:
 - Adding comments (My teammate did not know Javascript and there would not have been enough time for me to add comments for every block of code I wrote in the 24hour period)